"

 In this chapter, we learned that:

 • A profession is an occupation that involves mastery of complex knowledge and skills through prolonged training, education, or practical experience.
-Professionalism, on the other hand, involves the aims and behaviors that demonstrate an individual’s level of competence expected by a professional within a given profession.
+Professionalism, on the other hand, involves the aims and behaviours that demonstrate an individual’s level of competence expected by a professional within a given profession.

 • Respecting our coworkers is one of the most essential keys to developing a positive organizational experience.
-There are many simple things we can do to show our respect, but one crucial feature is thinking about the types of langue we use.
+There are many simple things we can do to show our respect, but one crucial feature is thinking about the types of language we use.

 • Ethics is defined as a set of values that define right and wrong.